AmarnathReddyEA/aws-lambda-download-file-upload-to-s3/README.md

 You can read more in: https://aws.amazon.com/pt/lambda/

 ## Requirements
-Python 3.7 (tested in Windows) and AWS Lambda 3.6
+Python 3.7 (tested in Windows) and AWS Lambda Python 3.6

 ## How to use ?